gn0/gn0/README.md

 ### Utilities

-- [Steganotorchy](https://github.com/gn0/steganotorchy): Embeds an arbitrary secret message inside neural network weights and biases.
-Written in Rust. ([See blog post.](https://blog.gabornyeki.com/2024-11-hiding-a-message-in-my-pytorch-weights/))
 - [`tzconv`](https://github.com/gn0/tzconv): Converts a date and time from one time zone to several others.
 Written in Python.
 - [`sacsv`](https://github.com/gn0/sacsv): "Swiss Army CSV."
 A variety of command-line utilities for manipulating CSV files.
 Written in Python.
 - [`csvgears`](https://github.com/gn0/csvgears): Command-line utilities for high-performance manipulation of CSV files.
 Written in Rust.
 - [`bibdl`](https://github.com/gn0/bibdl): Downloads BibTeX citation data based on a journal link for a paper.
 Written in Racket.
 - [`lsx86features`](https://github.com/gn0/lsx86features): Lists x86 instruction set extensions that are used by a compiled binary.
 Useful for verifying whether your Rust, C, or C++ compiler uses less frequently available instructions, e.g., AVX-512 vector instructions, when your computer supports them.
+Written in Rust.

+### Security tooling

+- [Steganotorchy](https://github.com/gn0/steganotorchy): Embeds an arbitrary secret message inside neural network weights and biases.
+Written in Rust. ([See blog post.](https://blog.gabornyeki.com/2024-11-hiding-a-message-in-my-pytorch-weights/))
+- [dors](https://github.com/gn0/dors): A re-implementation of [OpenBSD's doas](https://en.wikipedia.org/wiki/Doas) that aims at statically guaranteed correctness.
+Highly experimental.
 Written in Rust.

 ### Survey tooling